Education and Schools in Thailand

 Thailand's international schools offer a healthy assortment of curricula to cater to many home-country demands.
 Certain schools prepare students for SAT, A-Level, IGCSE and IB exams.

-Although a large variety of international schools exist in commercial centres such as Bangkok and Pattaya, options are limited in rural areas and parents may need to consider boarding options or homeschooling.
+Although a large variety of international schools exist in commercial centres such as Bangkok and Pattaya, options are more limited in rural areas and parents may need to consider boarding options or homeschooling.

 Expat parents should note that popular schools have long waiting lists and admission may be based on language proficiency and academic achievement.
 Requirements vary from school to school, but it's always best to start the admissions and enrolment process as early as possible.